Skip to content

 • girls and women sides and/or registered community sport development programs for females.

-The policy review in March 2016 has strengthened its position on inclusiveness.
-It now states that leasing and allocation of council facilities will only be provided to clubs whose membership provides opportunities within the club’s respective sporting codes for junior sides, female sides, female development programs and initiatives, and female representation on club committee and/or boards.
+In March 2016, the policy review strengthened its position on inclusiveness.
+It states that leasing and allocation of council facilities will only be provided to clubs whose membership provides opportunities within the club’s respective sporting codes for junior sides, female sides, female development programs and initiatives, and female representation on club committee and/or boards.

 Case Study: Cricket Australia National Female Cricket Strategy

-• assist clubs in becoming more inclusive, through the development and roll out of a comprehensive Sport For All resource and training program
+• assist clubs in becoming more inclusive, through the development and rollout of a comprehensive Sport For All resource and training program

 • increase female retention, particularly within club environments